fanglab/nanodisco/docs/overview.rst

    :width: 600
    :align: center
    :alt: E. coli methylation motifs classification results
+   1. AACNNNNNNGTGC: highest value (85) is on the 6mA row with offset +1 (relative to the first base), meaning that the second base (A) is 6mA
+   2. CCWGG: highest value (95) is on the 5mC row with offset +1 (relative to the first base), meaning that the second base (C) is 5mC
+   3. GATC: highest value (91) is on the 6mA row with offset +1 (relative to the first base), meaning that the second base (A) is 6mA
+   4. GCACNNNNNNGTT: highest value (84) is on the 6mA row with offset +2 (relative to the first base), meaning that the third base (A) is 6mA

 ..
 Note::
    #.
 AACNNNNNNGTGC: highest value (85) is on the 6mA row with offset +1 (relative to the first base), meaning that the second base (A) is 6mA